Friends of Midhurst Parish Church

 The church’s civic role continues to be increasingly important through the Remembrance Sunday service and other events like carols for Midhurst’s Street Party and our Easter and Christmas services.
 The MADhurst summer festival was founded by our previous vicar and we continue our support and participation in many of the events.
 Social events bring many people into the church for concerts and performances.

 The running cost of our parish is around £90,000 p.a. and these costs are funded entirely by our small, but growing, congregation, without any outside support.
-In addition to these costs, however, there are also significant building maintenance and improvements to fund.
+In addition to these costs, however, there are significant building maintenance and improvements to fund.
 Our listed building is rich in history and holiness, but it is also extremely expensive to maintain.
 Over the years, we have absorbed major costs: the retiling of the church spire, new central heating, and changes at the front entrance including a glass door and accessible toilet.
 It costs a lot to keep an old building maintained, watertight and operationally efficient and these items have fully absorbed our reserves.
 This puts at